 CIK CRADA International, founded in 1998, is a kindergarten that gives children the chance to learn English easily.
-The objectives of CIK CRADA International are to give the children a proper personal, creative and intelligent development education.
+The objectives of CIK CRADA International kindergarten are to give the children a proper personal, creative, and intelligent development education.
 For more information on this kindergarten, please visit the CIK CRADA International website here.

 The British Education Korea, founded in 2013, offers a British, independent, co-educational preparatory education for children from 2 to 13 years old.
-The school provides enquiry based learning that taps into the natural curiosities of children to help them learn.
+The school provides inquiry-based learning that taps into the natural curiosities of children to help them learn.
 The facilities of the school are designed to help the children develop a deep understanding of everyone’s role to care for our world.
 For more information on this kindergarten, please visit the British Education Korea website here.

 Korea Kent Foreign School, founded in 1993 is a school that welcomes students from kindergarten to high school.
 The kindergarten sets several objectives for the children in different areas such as reading, writing, science, physical environments, fine motor skills, gross motor skills, home skills, social and work habits.
 For more information on this kindergarten, please visit the Korea Kent Foreign School website here.

 The Franciscan Foreign Kindergarten was founded in 1975 and welcomes children from 2 to 5 years old.
 The aim of the kindergarten is to create a safe and loving environment for the children.
-The Franciscan Foreign Kindergarten wants to help the children to develop socially, emotionally and academically.
+The Franciscan Foreign Kindergarten wants to help the children to develop socially, emotionally, and academically.
 For more information on this kindergarten, please visit the Franciscan Foreign Kindergarten website here!

-The Franciscan Foreign Kindergarten’s facilities includes:
+The Franciscan Foreign Kindergarten’s facilities include: